chernikovalexey/Kumquat/README.md

 #Kumquat Ext Framework

 __Kumquat__ is a framework aimed on fast extensions developing for __Google Chrome__.
-Using it you can focus on primary tasks, such as describing extension's appeareance and behaviour, instead of sorting out with the file structure, routers and so on.
+Using it you can focus on primary tasks, such as describing extension's appearance and behaviour, instead of sorting out with the file structure, routers and so on.
 Literally, sorting out with the file system is unnecessary - Kumquat has a __Command Line API__, where it's possible to create, remove modules, build extension, minify files.
 The other convenient side of its using is the amount of built-in functions and methods: __[Prevel API](https://github.com/chernikovalexey/Prevel/tree/master/Docs)__ is available, plus